Did you know Christmas celebrations were born in Italy?

 Once Christmas Eve arrives on 24 December, celebrations kick-off -- despite the day not being recognised as an official public holiday -- and families start coming together as Midnight Mass remains an enduring tradition, even for the most lapsed of Catholics.
 Some households, especially in the south, will have their biggest meal on the 24th before heading off to church.

-Christmas Day (Natale) a heady concoction of food, wine, presents and religious ceremonies.
-Its quieter twin, Boxing Day -- known in Italy as Saint Stephen’s Day (Santo Stefano) -- is a decidedly more stress-free affair, and is generally an opportunity to finish Christmas leftovers with extended family, followed by a mid-afternoon stroll (passeggiata) or a game of bingo (tombola).
+Christmas Day (Natale) is a heady concoction of food, wine, presents and religious ceremonies.
+Its quieter twin, Boxing Day -- known in Italy as Saint Stephen’s Day (Santo Stefano) -- is a decidedly more stress-free affair and is generally an opportunity to finish Christmas leftovers with extended family, followed by a mid-afternoon stroll (passeggiata) or a game of bingo (tombola).

 Much like in the rest of the world, New Year’s Eve (Capodanno) and Day are universally observed in Italy, with families and friends gathering to party until the early hours, and subsequently unwinding the morning after.
 Such late-night revelries often take a darker turn, however - Italians’ love for makeshift fireworks and firecrackers sends hundreds to the emergency room every year.